|

 Task Menu

-• User Defined Tasks - user defined tasks can be added to this menu.
+- User Defined Tasks - user defined tasks can be added to this menu.

-• Cell Task - define or modify automating tasks stored in a cell.
+- Cell Task - define or modify automating tasks stored in a cell.

-• Insert in Cell - inserts Picture reference, Sound reference or Hyperlink (cell reference, Web page or E-mail address) in a cell.
+reference or Hyperlink (cell reference, Web page or E-mail address)

 Spreadsheet Functions Reference